bihor/fp_newsletter/Documentation/Configuration/Index.rst

 categoryOrGroup                   string      List of categories/groups (uid) from sys_category or fe_groups°° html                              integer     0: only TEXT; 1: TEXT and HTML; -1: ignore mail-fields in tt_address  1
-password                          string      Password for the fe_users table. random creates a random password.    random reCAPTCHA_site_key                string      Website-key for Google reCaptcha v3. reCAPTCHA_secret_key              string      Secret key for Google reCaptcha v3 mathCAPTCHA                       integer     Show a mathematical captcha?
+password                          string      Password for the fe_users table. random creates a random password.    random authCodeFields                    string      Copy "Fields ... of authentication codes" from mail here reCAPTCHA_site_key                string      Website-key for Google reCaptcha v3. reCAPTCHA_secret_key              string      Secret key for Google reCaptcha v3 mathCAPTCHA                       integer     Show a mathematical captcha?
 0: no; 1: with 1 digit; 2: with 2 digits 0